dcblogdev/exportcsv/README.md

 ### Usage

-Include the composer autoloader, import the Import namespace.
+Include the composer autoloader, import the ExportCsv namespace.

-Define your database file path and credentials, the last option `dropTables` when set to true will delete all the tables in the database before import the sql file.

 ```
 <?php